yksz/serialport/README.md

 # Serialport

 ## What is this?
-This is a serial communication library for C89.
+This is a serial communication library for C/C++.
 This works on cross platform.

 ## Features
 - Notify received events asynchronously
+- C89 support

 ## Platform
 - Windows